New Experimental Limit on the Electric Dipole Moment of the Electron in a Paramagnetic Insulator: Introduction

-The conventional technique used to measure EDM is the separated oscillatory fields method by Ramsey~\cite{Ramsey50} based on nuclear magnetic resonance: the EDM interactions induce an additional frequency shift in the Larmor precession, when the particle under study is subject to an electric field applied parallel (or anti-parallel) to a weak magnetic field.
+The conventional technique used to measure EDM is the separated oscillatory fields method of Ramsey~\cite{Ramsey50} based on nuclear magnetic resonance: the EDM interactions induce an additional frequency shift in the Larmor precession, when the particle under study is subject to an electric field applied parallel (or anti-parallel) to a weak magnetic field.
 In the attempt to improve the experimental limit on the eEDM, we have been pursuing an alternative approach using a solid-state technique~\cite{Shapiro68}.
-The application of a strong electric field to a paramagnetic insulator aligns the EDMs of valence electrons bound in the solid, leading to a small, yet non-zero magnetization.
+The application of a strong electric field to a paramagnetic insulator would align the EDMs of valence electrons bound in the solid, leading to a small yet non-zero magnetization.
 Even though the energy shift predicted from the EDM coupling for individual electrons is much smaller than the thermal energy, the cumulative effect from the large number of electrons in a solid sample leads to a net spin alignment equivalent of a few million Bohr magnetons.
 This Stark-induced magnetization can be detected using sensitive magnetometry.
+A result using this method was recently realized using the paramagnetic ferroelectric Eu$_{0.5}$Ba$_{0.5}$TiO$_{3}$, with a sensitivity of $d_{e}<6.05\times$10$^{-25}$e$\cdot$cm~\cite{Eckel12}.
+The original material proposed for this technique was the paramagnetic insulator Gadolinium Gallium Garnet (GGG, Gd$_3$Ga$_5$O$_{12}$).
+In this paper, we report a measurement of $d_{e}$ in GGG with a sensitivity within a factor of 2 of~\cite{Eckel12}.

-The use of Gadolinium Gallium Garnet (GGG, Gd$_3$Ga$_5$O$_{12}$) for the eEDM search was first proposed by ~\cite{Lamoreaux02} and realized by ~\cite{Liu04}.
-The GGG material is advantageous for its high number density of the Gd$^{3+}$ ion ($\sim$10$^{22}$cm$^{-3}$), each containing seven unpaired electrons on the $4f$ shell, that leads to a strong magnetic response in a bulk sample.
-In addition, the GGG possesses superb dielectric strength of 10~MV/cm and a high electrical resistivity that allows it to withstand a strong electric field (necessary to perform eEDM measurements) with sufficiently small leakage currents.
+The use of Gadolinium Gallium Garnet (GGG, Gd$_3$Ga$_5$O$_{12}$) for an eEDM search was first proposed in~\cite{Lamoreaux02}; experimental construction was reported in~\cite{Liu04}.
+The GGG material is advantageous for the high number density of the Gd$^{3+}$ ions ($\sim$10$^{22}$cm$^{-3}$), each containing seven unpaired electrons in the $4f$ shell, leading to a strong magnetic response in a bulk sample.
+In addition, the GGG possesses superb dielectric strength of 10~MV/cm and a high electrical resistivity that allows it to withstand strong electric fields (necessary to perform eEDM measurements) with sufficiently small leakage currents.